pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 such that we can add (push on the FIFO) and remove (pop from the FIFO) values while maintaining a monoid-structured aggregate (e.g., top-2 request latencies) over the FIFO's contents *on-the-fly*, with constant bookkeeping overhead and a constant number of calls to the binary aggregate operator for each push, pop, or query for the aggregate value, even in the worst case.

+Also, [there's matching Python code](/images/2025-08-19-monoid-augmented-fifos/monoid-fifo.py) for readers who prefer to start there.

 Purely functional clupeids
 --------------------------